Nastydroid/Nastydroid/README.md

 - 👋 Hi, I’m @Nastydroid
 - 👀 I’m interested in Programming and Salesforce Development
-- 🌱 I’m currently learning Apex and LWC
+- 🌱 I’m currently writing Apex and LWC
 - 💞️ I’m looking to collaborate on Open source and personal projects
-- 📫 How to reach me sopadefemi@outlook.com